BetterThanTomorrow/calva/docs/site/getting-started.md

 # Getting Started

 Depending on wether you want to just start a Clojure REPL or you have a project you want to work with, getting started looks similar but a bit different.
-Regardless, you need to install Calva in VS Code.
+Regardless, you need to first:

+## Install VS Code and Calva

+1. [Downloading VS Code](https://code.visualstudio.com/Download) and run the installer.
+2. Install Calva.
+The easiest way to do that is to start VS Code and search for `Calva` in the [VS Code Extension pane](https://code.visualstudio.com/docs/editor/extension-marketplace), then click **Install**.

+## Say hello to Calva

+If you have a Clojure or ClojureScript project, you will be interested in how to get [Calva connected to the REPL of your project](connect.md).
+But before you run over there, you might want to familiarize yourself with Calva a bit, which you can do without a project.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/O6GrXXhCzCc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The demo tells you about the command (and some about the Clojure Beginner's material that it makes available).

 ???
 Note "I am completely new to Clojure"
     The ”Getting Started” REPL below introduces you to Clojure as well as to Calva.
 You might however, not want to start with installing the right version of Java and such to run the guide.
 If so you should definitely check the [Get Started with Clojure](get-started-with-clojure.md) guide on this site.